Context

 - Pre-populated visualisations.
 With globals managed centrally, graphs and other visualisations could update live as users adjusted scenarios, showing them what a parameter did rather than explaining it.

 - Microcopy rewritten platform-wide.
-All in-product copy was rewritten to be short and plain, lowering cognitive load and making the relationships between tools more legible.
+All in-product copy was rewritten to be short and plain, lowering cognitive load and making the relationships between tools more intuitive.

 The result was a platform where content throughout the site reacted to global scenario changes, rather than a collection of discrete tools.